-- Unvested stock options, restricted shares, RSUs, performance units, and performance shares granted under the Quanex Building Products 2008 Omnibus Incentive Plan are forfeited except upon death, Disability, retirement (except restricted stock) or Change in Control. - Health & Welfare Benefits paid upon involuntary termination without Cause include company paid COBRA premiums.
-Health & Welfare Benefits paid upon termination after Change in Control include continuation of all health & welfare benefits. - See Narrative to "Pension Benefit Table" for further description of SERP and Restoration Plan. - Messrs.
-Griffiths, Korb, Delaney, Ketelaar, and Williams have not reached the minimum retirement requirement of 65 years of age or 55 years of age with five years of service with the Company as of October 31, 2014. - These benefits would be provided upon termination by the Company without Cause.

-- These benefits would be provided upon a Change in Control without termination of employment.

-These benefits would be provided upon termination by the Company without Cause as well as the Executive's resignation for Good Reason in connection with a Change in Control.

-Mr. Griffiths' pro rata bonus paid upon involuntary termination without Cause absent a Change in Control is determined by the Board of Directors pursuant to his Offer Letter.
-We assumed the - Mr. Griffiths' pro rata bonus paid upon involuntary termination without Cause absent a Change in Control is determined by the Board of Directors pursuant to his Offer Letter.
-We assumed the Board of Directors would award Mr. Griffiths with his actual 2014 bonus if he was terminated on the last day of the fiscal year.

-Executives are entitled to a pro rata portion of their performance units based on actual performance for the full performance period upon their termination due to death or Disability.
+- (1) Unvested stock options, restricted shares, performance units, and performance shares granted under the Quanex Building Products 2008 Omnibus Incentive Plan are forfeited except upon death, Disability, retirement (except restricted stock) or Change in Control. - (2) Health & Welfare Benefits paid upon involuntary termination without Cause include company paid COBRA premiums.
+Health & Welfare Benefits paid upon termination after Change in Control include continuation of all health & welfare benefits. - (3) See Narrative to "Pension Benefit Table" for further description of SERP and Restoration Plan. - (4) Messrs.
+Griffiths, Korb, Delaney, Ketelaar, and Williams have not reached the minimum retirement requirement of 65 years of age or 55 years of age with five years of service with the Company as of October 31, 2015. - (5) These benefits would be provided upon termination by the Company without Cause. - (6) These benefits would be provided upon a Change in Control without termination of employment. - (7) These benefits would be provided upon termination by the Company without Cause, as well as resignation for Good Reason in connection with a Change in Control. - (8) Mr.Griffiths' pro rata bonus paid upon involuntary termination without Cause absent a Change in Control is determined by the Board of Directors pursuant to his Offer Letter.
+We assumed the Board of Directors would award Mr. Griffiths with his actual 2015 bonus if he was terminated on the last day of the fiscal year. - (9) Executives are entitled to a pro rata portion of their performance units based on actual performance for the full performance period upon their termination due to death or Disability.
 Messrs.
-Griffiths, Korb, and Delaney were the only Executives participating as of October 31, 2014.
-Actual performance for the 2012 awards is 0% of target.
-With respect to the 2013 awards, since actual performance for the full performance period is unknown, target performance level was used for purposes of these calculations.

-Executives are entitled to a pro rata portion of their performance shares based on actual performance for the full performance period upon their termination due to death or Disability.
+Griffiths, Korb, and Delaney were the only Executives participating as of October 31, 2015.
+Actual performance for the 2013 awards was 100% of target. - (10) Executives are entitled to a pro rata portion of their performance shares based on actual performance for the full performance period upon their termination due to death or Disability.
 Messrs.
-Griffiths, Korb, Delaney, Ketelaar, and Williams all participated as of October 31, 2014.
-With respect to the 2014 awards, since actual performance for the full performance period is unknown, target performance level was used for purposes of these calculations.

-These amounts represent the present value of the Retirement Benefit as of October 31, 2014.
+Griffiths, Korb, Delaney, Ketelaar, and Williams all participated as of October 31, 2015.
+With respect to the 2014 and 2015 awards, since actual performance for the full performance period is unknown, target performance level was used for purposes of these calculations. - (11) These amounts represent the present value of the Retirement Benefit as of October 31, 2015.
 Retirement Benefit amounts for Messrs.
-Korb and Delaney under the SERP are in the event of Disability only - Disability only.
+Korb and Delaney under the SERP are in the event of Disability only.

-(12) Beginning in 2013, the Compensation Committee adopted a policy that it would not provide excise tax gross up benefits to new executives in the event of change in control termination.
-These amounts represent the value of such benefits that are part of grandfathered executive agreements.